tensorflow/privacy/tutorials/README.md

 ## Measuring Privacy

-Differential privacy is measured by two values, epsilon and delta.
+Differential privacy can be expressed using two values, epsilon and delta.
 Roughly speaking, they mean the following:

-* epsilon gives a ceiling on how much the probability of a change in model behavior can increase by including a single extra training example.
-This is the far more sensitive value, and we usually want it to be at most 10.0 or so.
-However, note that this is only an upper bound, and a large value of epsilon may still mean good practical privacy.
+* epsilon gives a ceiling on how much the probability of a particular output can increase by including (or removing) a single training example.
+We usually want it to be a small constant (less than 10, or, for more stringent privacy guarantees, less than 1).
+However, this is only an upper bound, and a large value of epsilon may still mean good practical privacy.
-* delta bounds the probability of an "unconditional" change in model behavior.
+* delta bounds the probability of an arbitrary change in model behavior.
   We can usually set this to a very small number (1e-7 or so) without compromising utility.
-A rule of thumb is to set it to the inverse of the order of magnitude of the training data size.
+A rule of thumb is to set it to be less than the inverse of the training data size.

 To find out the epsilon given a fixed delta value for your model, follow the approach demonstrated in the `compute_epsilon` of the `mnist_dpsgd_tutorial.py` where the arguments used to call the RDP accountant (i.e., the tool used to compute the privacy guarantee) are:

 * q : The sampling ratio, defined as (number of examples consumed in one step) / (total training examples).
-* stddev_to_sensitivity_ratio : The noise_multiplier from your parameters above.
+* noise_multiplier : The noise_multiplier from your parameters above.
 * steps : The number of global steps taken.